-All decisions taken under this Policy are authorised by the Head of Housing.
+All decisions of a discretionary nature or management decision, taken under this Policy, will be authorised by the Head of Housing or appropriate manager.

 3.2.
 Persons Eligible for Assistance

 Persons entitled for assistance must be a partner or a member of the applicant's immediate family who normally reside with the applicant.
 Any other person or persons will only be considered as entitled if the Council is satisfied, acting reasonably, for that person to reside with the applicant.
 This will normally exclude lodgers or anyone sub-letting from the applicant.